THE MOST TRUSTED COPYCAT RECIPES

 Menu Description: "Oven-baked smoked mozzarella, provolone, Parmesan and Romano cheese.
 Served with Tuscan bread."

 Olive Garden's take on the Italian melted cheese dip includes smoked mozzarella combined with grated Parmesan, Romano, and provolone cheese, and lots of thyme.
-When you make my Olive Garden Smoked Mozzarella Fonduta recipe below, be sure to slice the waxy rind off the smoked mozzarella before you grate it.
+When you make my Olive Garden Smoked Mozzarella Fonduta copycat recipe below, be sure to slice the waxy rind off the smoked mozzarella before you grate it.
 That part does not taste good.
 After slowly melting the mozzarella, Parmesan, and Romano in a small saucepan with half-and-half, pour the creamy mixture into a shallow dish, top it with a slice of provolone, and pop it under the broiler until light brown.
 Serve your hot fondue with baguette slices, bagel chips, or crackers.

 Find more mouthwatering copycat recipes from Olive Garden here.